-A. All work scopes must propose:
+All work scopes must propose:

-The length of the affordability or compliance period for SC HTF rehabilitation projects is 20 years.
+The length of the affordability or compliance period for HOME rehabilitation projects is 5, 10 or 15 years, depending on level of investment.
+The length of the affordability or compliance period for National Housing Trust Fund rehabilitation projects is 30 years.
 Projects that propose rehabilitation must present a scope of work that will position the property to meet the entire extent of its statutory obligations.
 The Fannie Mae Expected Useful Life Tables will be used as a guide to determine the components and systems that need to be replaced in order to meet the duration of all awarded program obligations.
 It is expected that all work scopes will propose:

-- 1. A minimum "dwelling unit" per unit hard cost budget of \$25,000. - a.
+A. A minimum "dwelling unit" per unit hard cost budget of \$25,000.

 Hard costs eligible for this requirement are limited only to improvements within the dwelling unit envelope (windows, entry doors, exterior siding, unit insulation and roofing improvements).
-No site improvements, common building systems, community building improvements, new construction for community buildings, maintenance facilities, other common use structures or interior and exterior amenities will count towards the per unit hard cost minimum calculation. - 2.
-A substantial gut rehabilitation (where applicable) where major systems are removed and replaced according to the Fannie Mae Expected Useful Life Table. - 3.
-The replacement of any component of the building or site with a Remaining Useful Life, according to Fannie Mae Expected Useful Life Table, of less than 15 years. - 4.
-Corrective action replacements for all deficiencies noted in the Physical Needs Assessment. - 5.
-The replacement of existing exterior stairs, breezeways, and handrails that have no roof cover. - 6.
-Entire unit (all rooms and ceilings) including doors and trims must be repainted. - 7.
-Compliance with the South Carolina State Minimum Standard Codes and Life Safety Code regarding stairs, handrails, guardrails, smoke detectors, fire alarms, and unit fire separation (attic draft stops, fire separation, rated party walls and floor/ceiling components, and
+No site improvements, common building systems, community building improvements, new construction for community buildings, maintenance facilities, other common use structures or interior and exterior amenities will count towards the per unit hard cost minimum calculation.

+- B. A substantial gut rehabilitation (where applicable) where major systems are removed and replaced according to the Fannie Mae Expected Useful Life Table. - C. The replacement of any component of the building or site with a Remaining Useful Life, according to Fannie Mae Expected Useful Life Table, of less than 15 years. - D. Corrective action replacements for all deficiencies noted in the Physical Needs Assessment. - E. The replacement of existing exterior stairs, breezeways, and handrails that have no roof cover. - F. Entire unit (all rooms and ceilings) including doors and trims must be repainted.

-- caulking of all penetrations in the fire assemblies). - 8.
-Substantially the same scope of work in all units. - 9.
-Compliance with SC Housing Appendix B Development Design Criteria, all current South Carolina building codes, SC Housing accessibility requirements, and UPCS, subject to inspection, upon completion of work. - B. SC Housing will review the type of construction and associated hard construction costs.
+- G. Compliance with the South Carolina State Minimum Standard Codes and Life Safety Code regarding stairs, handrails, guardrails, smoke detectors, fire alarms, and unit fire separation (attic draft stops, fire separation, rated party walls and floor/ceiling components, and caulking of all penetrations in the fire assemblies). - H. Substantially the same scope of work in all units. - I. Compliance with SC Housing Appendix B Development Design Criteria, all current South Carolina building codes, SC Housing accessibility requirements, and UPCS, subject to inspection, upon completion of work.

+SC Housing will review the type of construction and associated hard construction costs.
 Applications for the rehabilitation of a substandard property will not be funded if, in the opinion of SC Housing, the rehabilitation will not result in improved, safe and decent long-term housing, the proposed rehabilitation does not meet SC Housing standards, or if new construction would be more appropriate.